klmmmv/thesis/chap3.md

 The state-transition function $\delta : Q \times \Sigma \rightarrow Q$ means, that in every state out of $Q$ with an input symbol out of $\Sigma$, the transition function assigns a follow-up state.

-Beside the notation of automatas with tuples, there are also two other common notations which have better readability.
+Beside the notation of automaton with tuples, there are also two other common notations which have better readability.
 One being a tabular representation of all concrete transition functions, like in +@tbl:transition .
 The other one is a directed graph.
 The latter option will be further explained in [chapter 5](#graphs).

 For better understanding of the differences between a FSM and an ASM, a simple FSM shall be used as an example.
-The automata shall accept any combination of words, which contains the string 01 and its prefix and suffix may be of any combination of 0 and 1.
+The automaton shall accept any combination of words, which contains the string 01 and its prefix and suffix may be of any combination of 0 and 1.
 Therefore accepting words could be 1000111, 0001111 and 01.
-Words which will not be accepted by the automata are $\epsilon$ (an empty word), 111000 and 0.
+Words which will not be accepted by the automaton are $\epsilon$ (an empty word), 111000 and 0.
 Its alphabet is $\Sigma = \{0, 1\}$.
 The set of states is $Q = \{q_0, q_1, q_2\}$, where each state means
 the following:

-- $q_0$ is the state in which none symbol has been read or the automata has read a 1.
+- $q_0$ is the state in which no symbol has been read or the automaton has read a 1.
 - $q_1$ is the accepting state.
-This means the string 01 has been read, and so the automata will accept any incoming symbol.
+This means the string 01 has been read, and so the automaton will accept any incoming symbol.
 - $q_2$ is the state where a 0 has been read and the incoming symbol is a 1.
-This transforms the automatas state into the accepting state ($q_1$).
+This transforms the automaton state into the accepting state ($q_1$).

 According to this we can define the transition table (the $\ast$ symbol, marks the accepting state and \rightarrow the initial state):